cj-zhukov/datafusion-example/README.md

 # datafusion-example
-DataFusion utils, tools and examples in Rust
+DataFusion tools and examples in Rust